Meychi/neutral-dark-gray/README.md

 ## Using these CSS files in Firefox

-1. Download `chrome` folder and it's contents
+1. Download or clone repo
 2. Open `about:config` page in Firefox
     - A dialog will warn you, ignore it, press the `I accept the risk!` button
     - Enable: `toolkit.legacyUserProfileCustomizations.stylesheets` property